 Gentle movement before bed can also help you get a better night’s sleep.
 The better quality sleep we get, the happier and healthier we feel the next day – and the less mental fatigue we experience.
 Movement is a win-win!

 Many of us may feel constantly busy and are rarely, if ever, alone with our thoughts.
 But for those who are feeling mentally exhausted, this can actually be detrimental.
 Being constantly busy can lead to feelings of overwhelm and a heightened sense of anxiety.
 When you’re feeling mentally tired, it’s important to carve out some alone time.
 Take some time out from your regular routine and get some distance from the things that are constantly eating away at your attention.

-You can do this by going for a walk without your phone, taking a break from social media or simply closing your laptop and stepping away from your desk.
+You can do this by going for a walk without your phone, taking a break from social media, practising mindfulness, or simply closing your laptop and stepping away from your desk.
 Whilst it’s important we feel connected and have a strong social support network to reduce the risk of burnout, it’s also important that we strike a good balance.
-If you feel as though everyone wants something from you right now, make sure you step away and protect your own mental wellbeing in the process.
+If you feel as though everyone wants something from you right now, make sure you step away and protect your own mental health in the process.

 7. Savour your mornings

 Some simple changes to your daily routine can make a big difference to your state of mind, especially if you start the day the right way.
-When you first wake up, instead of rushing through your morning routine, try taking your time and treating yourself to a more luxurious experience.
+When you first wake up, instead of rushing through your morning routine without thinking, try bringing your attention to the whole experience.
 Sip on a cup of tea, have a little mindful moment during your morning shower, do some gentle movement, or fuel your body with a nutritious breakfast.

 The right morning routine can make a big difference as to how you feel throughout the day, especially if you’re experiencing mental exhaustion.
 Even if time is limited in the mornings, try building out a morning routine that works for you.
 This guide has some hints and tips for ways to build the best morning routine for you.